eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 ***
 # VS Code troubleshooting

-When troubleshooting, check the project in Codewind to make sure the status is what you expect.
 For Codewind specific problem solving tips when using VS Code, see the following information.

 ## Solving common VS Code problems
 The following list describes common problems that might affect Codewind.